libretro/libretro-uae/README.md

 |**(PAL)**|PAL 50Hz|
 |**(MD)**|Insert each disk in a different drive (Maximum 4 disks)|

-Example: When launching "Alien Breed 2 (AGA).hdf" file the core will use the Amiga 1200 model.
+Example: When launching "Alien Breed 2 AGA.hdf" the core will use the Amiga 1200 model.

 If no special string is found the core will use the model configured in the core options.
 The model core option at 'Automatic' will select A500 when booting floppy disks and A600 when booting hard drives.
 CD32 will always be selected with CD images.